mantisbt-plugins/scrum/README.md

    *Manage -> Manage Plugins*.
 4. In the *Available Plugins* list, you'll find the *Scrum* plugin;
    click the **Install** link.
+5. All settings are available after click on the plugin in the Plugin list.

 ## Usage